Today I’m sharing a step-by-step guide to attacking your insurance policies.

 You can also tweak your deductible to save money on your annual premiums.
-The higher your deductible, the less you’ll pay for coverage each year.
+Remember, the higher your deductible, the less you’ll pay for coverage each year.

 #4: Life Insurance

-No matter where you are in life, you should also plan on buying life insurance.
+Everyone should go through the exercise of exploring the need for life insurance.
 Having a small, basic policy is a smart move even when you’re young and don’t have a home or kids.
 But the importance of life insurance only grows from there.

-If you have a house, a spouse, and any dependents, then you’ll want to make sure you have coverage to replace your income if you’re gone.
+If you have a house, debt, spouse, or any dependents, then you’ll want to make sure you have coverage to replace your shortfall if you’re gone.